How Do You Diagnose Hyperemesis (HG)?

 - Inability to work

 If these are seen early in pregnancy, hydration with vitamins, antiemetics, and close monitoring is imperative.
+See our HG Treatment Protocol and Assessment Tools to determine HG severity and identify possible HG complications.

 Study findings vary widely in determining the women most at risk for HG.
 It is more common in first pregnancies, and in women who weigh more than 170 pounds (77 kg), are nonsmokers, have twin (or more) pregnancies, trophoblastic disease, a high fat or low dairy diet, or are less than 20 years old.
 The risk may decrease after age 35.
 Hyperemesis often recurs in subsequent pregnancies in similar patterns.